 “This was my first attempt at creative fiction.
 The presenter, Susan Pearce, was extremely helpful.
-I really enjoyed the course and learned a huge amount”, Writing Fiction participant (2018)
+I really enjoyed the course and learned a huge amount”, Writing Fiction (2018)

-“Susan was an excellent tutor and I really enjoyed the way she organized the classes and taught the subject”, Writing Fiction participant (2018)
+“Susan was an excellent tutor and I really enjoyed the way she organized the classes and taught the subject”, Writing Fiction (2018)

 “This course really encouraged me to experiment with language again and to enjoy writing for its own sake.
-The readings were well selected and class sessions balanced writing and discussion time”, Writing Fiction participant (2018)
+The readings were well selected and class sessions balanced writing and discussion time”, Writing Fiction (2018)

 International Institute of Modern Letters